CLASSIC ELECTRIC PIANO 88S

 Flexible on-board effects with alternate routings

 88 keys, 30 velocities and 8294 samples

 WHAT'S IN YOUR SUITCASE?

 Scarbee Classic EP-88s has more samples, greater dynamics and more keys – 88 of them!
-And everyone who have tried to restore and instrument like this knows that the lowest and highest octaves takes as much time as the rest of the keys together – its a true battle where you need a lot of patience, lots of spare parts and some luck too.
+Anyone who has tried to restore an instrument like this knows that the lowest and highest octaves take as much time as the rest of the keys put together – It's a true battle where you need a lot of patience, lots of spare parts and some luck too.

 VIDEOS & SOUNDS

 We wanted to have the best possible sustain on each key, perfect balance of tone and as much bark too.
 There are harder strikes (compared to Scarbee Mark 1) - as well as softer ones.